conversant/adlibs/README.md

 ```
 <a name="module_canHas.own"></a>

-### canHas.own(obj, propertyName) ⇒ <code>boolean</code>
+### canHas.own(obj, propertyName) ⇒ <code>Boolean</code>
-Check to see if this object own's the method as opposed to just inheriting it from another object
+Check to see if this object owns the method as opposed to just inheriting it from another object.

 **Kind**: static method of <code>[canHas](#module_canHas)</code>